Circio : Exercise of subscription rights in the rights issue by primary insiders

 and close associates.

-Diane Mellett, a member of the board of directors, has on 3 July 2024 exercised
+Damian Marron, Chairman of the board of directors, has on 5 July 2024 exercised

-7,973 subscription rights, thus entitling her to be allocated 7,973 offer shares
+3,604 subscription rights, thus entitling him to be allocated 3,604 offer shares

 in the Rights Issue.
-In addition, Diane Mellett has subscribed for 100,027 offer
+In addition, Damian Marron has subscribed for 140,000 offer

 offer shares at the subscription price in the Rights Issue, i.e., NOK 2.50 per